friendsofgo/killgrave/README.md

 ## Proxy
 You can use Killgrave with a proxy mode, what it does mean that you can use the flags `proxy-mode` and `proxy-url` or the configuration file to declare one of these three modes:
-* none: by default mode, with this mode you don't use any proxy, and the mock server always will looks into the files with `.imp.json` extension.
+* none: by default mode, with this mode you don't use any proxy, and the mock server will always look into the files with `.imp.json` extension.
-* missing: with this mode, the mock server will looks into the files with `.imp.json` extension but if you call to an endpoint that doesn't exist then the mock server will call to the real server, declared on the `proxy-url` configuration variable.
+* missing: with this mode, the mock server will look into the files with `.imp.json` extension, but if you call to an endpoint that doesn't exist, then the mock server will call to the real server, declared on the `proxy-url` configuration variable.
 * all: the mock server only will call to the real server, declared on the `proxy-url` configuration variable.

 The `proxy-url` must be the root path.
 For example if we have endpoint api like, `http://example.com/things`, the `proxy-url` will be, `http://example.com`